apache/hudi/website/src/pages/tech-specs.md

    1. Contents of the log files should be loaded into an effective point lookup data structure (in-memory or persisted)
    2. Duplicate record keys should be merged based on the ordering field specified.
 It is important to order the inserts and deletes in the right order to be consistent and idempotent.
    3. When the base file is scanned, for every record block, the reader has to lookup if there is a newer version of the data available for the record keys in the block and merge them into the record iterator.
+4. In addition, all the "replacecommit" metadata needs to read to filter out flle groups, that have been replaced with newer file groups, by actions like clustering.

 ## Writer Expectations